tomjwells/coti-node-monitoring/README.md

 # Contributing

-This installation method is stable and works well in my tests, but it is far from perfect.
-I have many ideas for improvements that are not explored.
+This installation method is stable and works well in my tests, but there is plenty of room for improvement.
+I have many ideas that have not been explored.
 Some of these are

 - Fixing any bugs
 - Configuring alerts (e.g. based on RAM usage, CPU usage, and response times)
 - More sophisticated dashboards that take better advantage of the unique information available from Coti nodes
 - Monitoring traefik (the web server) and charting response times

-Dashboards are especially easy (and helpful) to contribute, as they can very easily be exported from Grafana as JSON files, and all I need to do to make them appear is put them in the directory `config/grafana/provisioning/dashboards`.
+Dashboards are especially easy (and helpful) to contribute, as they can very easily be exported from Grafana as JSON files, and all that's needed to make them appear is place them in the directory `config/grafana/provisioning/dashboards`.

 If you are interested in contributing to any of these, I would happily take suggestions or code submissions, or make this repository accessible to collaborators.